1024pix/pix-site/README.md

 - type: Boolean
 - default: false

-`MATOMO_URL`
+`WEB_ANALYTICS_ENABLED`
-If not present, nuxt-matomo will not be loaded and analytics will not be active
+If not set to true, nuxt-matomo will not be loaded and analytics will not be active

+`WEB_ANALYTICS_URL`
+Default is MATOMO_URL=https://analytics.pix.fr/

 - presence: optionnal
 - type: Url